efeo4u/health-insurance-sql-analytics/README.md

 - Provider-level denial analysis

 ## Why This Project
-I work in healthcare patient access and compliance reporting, and wanted to build SQL skills directly relevant to healthcare analytics roles.
+I work in healthcare corporate patient access and wanted to showcase SQL skills directly relevant to healthcare analytics roles.